WhitePeace36/Lunar_sched/README.md

 ## Explanation

-The scheduler does only use FIFO queues and works without preemption.

 It has 5 tiers.
 Which are:

 1. LC which have a positive vlag and <= average runtime of 200us or KTHREADs with PRIO 100